twof/twof.github.io/blog/dependency_injection_cover_letter.md

 }
 ```

 We register two wrappers.
 The second will automatically be used in test runs and the first will be used all other times.
-The `unimplemented` function will automatically fail in test runs to let you know that your test is exercising a dependency you possibly didn’t think would be exercised.
-If you did intend for that dependency to be exercised, you can override it for that test.
+The `unimplemented` function will automatically fail in test runs to let you know that your test is exercising a dependency you didn't override.

 ```swift
 func reverseCatFact() async throws -> String {